bananalab/Learn-Infrastructure-as-Code-with-Terraform/terraform/00_hello_terraform/00_setup/setup.md

 # Set up your development environment.

+## Devcontainer
+This project uses a [ devcontainer ]( https://code.visualstudio.com/docs/devcontainers/containers ) to provide a consistent experience across all platforms.
+If you're using VS Code simple click 'Open in DevContainer' to use an environment with all dependencies pre-installed.

 ## Code editor
 Like most development environments Terraform is completely text based.
 Therefore you will need a text editor.
 In this class we'll be using Microsoft VSCode.